 More frontline officers left than were recruited or promoted every year until 2015.
-Although this changed in 2015 (with 507 net new officers) the total number of full-time equivalent frontline officers was still lower than the previous year.
+Although this changed in 2015 (with 507 net new officers) the total number of full-time equivalent frontline officers first increased in 2016.

 The government announced in November 2016 that it plans to recruit 2,500 new frontline officers by 2018.

-The statistics cover the 12 months to June 2017 (deaths) or the 12 months to September (other measures).
+The statistics cover the 12 months to June 2017 (deaths) or the 12 months to March (other measures).

 Last year 316 people died in prison, a 2% decrease compared to 2016.
 97 of these deaths were self-inflicted (the prison service doesn’t assume intention).
 For every 1,000 prisoners 1.1 ended their own life.
 An unusually high number of deaths have not yet been classified, so the current figures aren’t yet directly comparable to previous years.

 The number of self-harm incidents increased by 17% in the last year, and the number of people self-harming by 10%.
 There were 40,000 incidents of self-harm.
 This is the highest on record.
 For every 1,000 prisoners, 129 self-harmed.
 In the same period to 2016 it had been 117 per 1,000, an increase from 97 per 1,000 in 2015.

-Assaults on other prisoners and staff are also more common.
-There were 217 ‘prisoner on prisoner’ assault incidents per 1,000 prisoners, an increase of 28%.
-Assaults on prison staff increased by 40%, to a rate of 75 incidents per 1,000 prisoners.
+Assaults on other prisoners and staff are the highest on record.
+There were 227 ‘prisoner on prisoner’ assault incidents per 1,000 prisoners, an increase of 16% since last year.
+Assaults on prison staff increased by 32%, to a rate of 84 incidents per 1,000 prisoners.